Should You Sell Your Home to a Home Investor?

 Sundae shares some traits of an iBuyer, but is slightly different.
 The main difference is the fees. iBuyer fees may cost around 15% of the home price when all is said and done.
 Sundae doesn’t charge fees to work with sellers.
 A Market Expert from Sundae goes directly to the seller and explains the process of selling on our marketplace.

 There are many factors involved with the buying and selling process, so the market expert answers questions for the seller and makes sure they understand the process and selling transaction.
+We’re also different in that Sundae is a marketplace.
+We advertise your house to our pool of investors who compete to buy your home.

 Should you sell to an investor?
 Reasons why you’d do it